wendionwuakpa/ds-4300-neo4j-amazon-product-recommendation/README.md

 ## Contact

-For questions or support, please contact the project maintainer at [maintainer@example.com](mailto:maintainer@example.com).
+For questions or support, please contact any of the contributors

 ## Acknowledgments

-Special thanks to Professor Jane Smith for guidance and support throughout the project.
+Special thanks to Professor John Rachlin for guidance and support throughout the project.